oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   There should also be an ID property of the network on the external provider.
 *   One external provider will be supported for a network.
     -   However, an external provider can provide multiple networks.

-#### REST API changes

-*   Providers will be added as a top-level collection.
-*   A provider will have a capabilities sub collection:
-    -   Currently, the only capability type will be "networking".
-    -   Capability resource ID will be computed according to provider ID + capability type.
-    -   Networking capability will have a "networks" sub collection:
-        -   Networks sub collection will be the networks as discovered on the provider.
-        -   Network resource will have ID as is on provider (or computed from it).
-*   Importing a network would be done by copying the resource XML and posting it on the top level networks resource.
-    -   The imported network would have a new ID which is oVirt internal.
-    -   The imported network would have a link to it's origin network (The resource in the provider/capability context).

 #### Effective limitations